 - ¼ teaspoon black pepper

-- sesame seeds
+- 1 tablespoon sesame seeds for serving

-Rinse the broccoli in cold water.
+- Rinse the broccoli in cold water.

-In a small bowl, mix together the mayo, avocado, garlic powder, sea salt and black pepper
+- In a small bowl, mix together the mayo, avocado, garlic powder, sea salt and black pepper

-Place the carrots, broccoli and onion in a large bowl, add the dressing and mix well.
+- Place the carrots, broccoli and onion in a large bowl, add the dressing and mix well.
 Top with sesame seeds.

-Refrigerate for a few hours or overnight, to allow the flavors to combine.
+- Refrigerate for a few hours or overnight, to allow the flavors to combine.
 Serve chilled.